 Are all home warranties a scam?

 Though some home warranty companies are dishonest and should be avoided, not all home warranties are a scam.
-Many reputable home warranty companies have satisfied customers, high business ratings, and positive reviews.
+Many reputable home warranty companies have satisfied customers, high business ratings, and positive customer reviews.

 Benefits of a home warranty